 Medical aid in dying allows terminally ill adults to request and receive a prescription for medication that they may choose to take to bring about a peaceful death.
 To qualify, one must be mentally capable, able to self-administer the medication and have a prognosis of six months or less to live.
-Seven jurisdictions currently authorize medical aid in dying: California, Colorado, Montana, Oregon, Vermont, Washington state and Washington, D.C.
+Eight jurisdictions currently authorize medical aid in dying: California, Colorado, Montana, Oregon, Vermont, Washington state, Hawai‘i and Washington, D.C.
 Things to consider about this option:

 - For some people, simply having the prescription brings comfort whether or not they use it.

 - This option can be used at home.

 Information about medical aid in dying for individuals and doctors a general fact sheet.

 Video on medical aid in dying provides information on medical aid in dying for people with terminal illness.